-Angie Flare is a Dutch country pop singer and songwriter.
+Angie Flare is a Dutch country rock/pop singer and songwriter.
 She reminds us that great things come in small packages, with her appearance, her voice and her origin.

 Below you’ll find her full story.